MohamedElaraby99/tracker-tool/Ackee-master/README.md

 - […with Koyeb](docs/Get%20started.md#with-koyeb)
 - […with Zeabur](docs/Get%20started.md#with-zeabur)

-And configure Ackee and your server correctly…
+And configure FikraTracker and your server correctly…

 - […with environment variables](docs/Options.md)
 - […with SSL and HTTPS enabled](docs/SSL%20and%20HTTPS.md)